-Naval Air Systems Command PMA-265 is the US Navy acquisition office for the EA-18G.
-The Boeing Company is the prime contractor and weapon system integrator and Boeing also leads the EA-18G Growler industry team.
+Naval Air Systems Command PMA-265 is the USN acquisition office for the EA-18G.
+The Boeing Company is the prime contractor and weapon system integrator.
+Boeing also leads the EA-18G Growler industry team.
 Northrop Grumman is the principal subcontractor and airborne electronic attack subsystem integrator.

-The EA-18G Growler fleet will be based at Naval Air Station Whidbey Island, Washington.
+The EA-18G Growler fleet is based at NAS Whidbey Island.

-The aircraft is fitted with a helmet-mounted cueing system developed by the Rockwell Collins and Elbit joint venture company, Vision Systems International.
+The aircraft is fitted with a helmet-mounted cueing system (HMCS) developed by Vision Systems International, a joint venture company of Rockwell Collins and Elbit.

 The HMCS provides ‘first look, first shot’ high off-boresight weapons engagement capability.

-The system enables the pilot to accurately direct or cue the weapons against enemy aircraft while performing high-g manoeuvres.
-The pilot points his head at the target and weapons are directed to the target.
-Aircraft and mission data such as targeting cues and aircraft performance parameters are displayed directly on the pilot’s visor.
+The system enables the pilot to accurately direct or cue the weapons against enemy aircraft while performing manoeuvres.
+The pilot points his or her head at the target and weapons are directed to the target.
+Aircraft and mission data, such as targeting cues and aircraft performance parameters, are displayed directly on the pilot’s visor.

 EA-18G electronic warfare

-The EA-18G integrates advanced airborne electronic attack capabilities, developed and manufactured by Northrop Grumman, with the advanced strike capabilities, including advanced weapons, sensors and communications systems, installed on the F/A-18 Super Hornet aircraft.
+EA-18G integrates advanced airborne electronic attack capabilities, developed and manufactured by Northrop Grumman, with advanced strike capabilities, including advanced weapons, sensors and communications systems installed on the F/A-18 Super Hornet aircraft.

-The block 1 Growler is fitted with up to three AN/ALQ-99 radar jamming pods, together with an AN/ALQ-218(V)2 receiver and a Raytheon AN/ALQ-227 communications countermeasures system both of which are mounted in the bay previously designated as the F/A-18 Hornet aircraft’s gun bay.
+The block 1 Growler is fitted with up to three AN/ALQ-99 radar jamming pods, together with an AN/ALQ-218(V)2 receiver and Raytheon AN/ALQ-227 communications countermeasures system, both of which are mounted in the bay previously designated as the F/A-18 Hornet aircraft’s gun bay.

-The interleaved radar modes include real beam-mapping mode and synthetic aperture radar mode with air-to-air search, air-to-air tracking, sea surface search and ground moving target indication and tracking.
-The radar has an advanced four-channel receiver-exciter which provides wide bandwidth capability and the ability to generate a wide range of waveforms for electronic warfare, air-to-air and air-to-ground operation.
+The interleaved radar modes include real beam-mapping mode and synthetic aperture radar mode with air-to-air search, air-to-air tracking, sea surface search, and ground moving target indication and tracking.
+The radar has an advanced four-channel receiver-exciter, which provides wide bandwidth capability and the ability to generate a wide range of waveforms for electronic warfare, as well as air-to-air and air-to-ground operation.
 It also has the ability to operate in multiple air-to-air and air-to-ground modes simultaneously.

-The AN/ALQ-218(V)2, developed by Northrop Grumman Electronic Systems, is a variant of the Improved Capabilities (ICAP) III system deployed on the US Navy's EA-6B Prowler aircraft.
-The system’s antennas are located on the port and starboard sides of the nose, the engine bays, in the wingtip pods and to the aft of the cockpit, providing 360° azimuthal cover.
+The AN/ALQ-218(V)2, developed by Northrop Grumman Electronic Systems, is a variant of the Improved Capabilities (ICAP) III system deployed on the USN’s EA-6B Prowler aircraft.
+The system’s antennas are located on the port and starboard sides of the nose, engine bays, wingtip pods, and aft of the cockpit, providing 360° azimuthal cover.
 The passive countermeasures system provides threat detection, identification and location.

 The aircraft is armed with the AIM-120 AMRAAM advanced medium-range air-to-air missiles and AGM-88 HARM high-speed anti-radiation missiles.

-In a surveillance-only configuration the Growler is armed with two AIM-120 air-to-air missiles for self defence.
-For stand-off jamming and escort jamming missions the Growler is armed with two AGM-88 anti-radiation missiles plus two AIM-120 missiles.
-In a strike configuration the Growler is armed with two each of AGM-88 HARM missiles, AGM-154 JSOW joint stand-off weapon (block 2 aircraft) and AIM-120 air-to-air missiles.
-While carrying out active transmitting jamming, the block 2 aircraft has the capability of handing off target data to other airborne, land or surface attack platforms.
+In strike configuration, the Growler is armed with two each of AGM-88 HARM missiles, AGM-154 JSOW joint stand-off weapon (block 2 aircraft) and AIM-120 air-to-air missiles.
+While carrying out active transmitting jamming, the Block 2 aircraft has the ability to hand off-target data to other airborne, land or surface attack platforms.

-The Growler is powered by two F414-GE-400 afterburning turbofan engines, supplied by General Electric.
+The Growler is powered by two F414-GE-400 after-burning turbofan engines with 44,000lbs thrust supplied by General Electric.
 A titanium engine firewall is incorporated into the aircraft structure.
 The engines are rated to supply 62kN or 98kN with afterburn.